KutsJoe/Skills_Evaluation_Kuteesa_Joshua/Readme.md

 docker-compose build
 ```

-This will build the PHP-FPM container, Nginx container, and MySQL container as defined in the `Dockerfile` and `docker-compose.yml` files.
+This will build the PHP-FPM container, Apache container, and MySQL container as defined in the `Dockerfile` and `docker-compose.yml` files.

 ### 3. Start the Containers